Sophia Parnok: Marina Tsvetaeva period

 In 1914, at one of the literary salons hosted by Adelaida Gertsyk, Parnok met the young poet Marina Tsvetaeva, with whom she became involved in an affair that left important imprints on the poetry of both women.
 Around the same time, Parnok read, and later rewrote some of the works of the Greek poet Sappho.
 By October, Tsvetaeva had committed to the affair, disregarding her obligations to her husband and daughter by writing her first love poem to Parnok.
 Prior to her affair with Tsvetaeva, Parnok's poetry had not shown the originality of expression that her later works would evidence.
 Each of the two women drove the other to excel, revealing that Parnok had the upper-hand in love while Tsvetaeva was the more refined poet.
-On a personal level, Tsvetaeva was both attracted and repelled by Parnok's passion, increasing her feelings of insecurity.
+On a personal level, Tsvetaeva was both attracted to and repelled by Parnok's passion, increasing her feelings of insecurity.
 On a professional level, both were surprised at the depth of their own jealousy, channeling their envy into a creative duel of words.

 In Tsvetaeva's Podruga (Girlfriend) cycle, she acted as a seer, peering into Parnok's future, predicting she was a doomed, tragic figure cursed by her passions.
 In her later works (poems 54 and 58 in her first book of verse, Poems), Parnok responded with calm to the dire predictions that the couple would break up.
 To Tsvetaeva's constant worries about who would be the conqueror of their battles, Parnok replied that they were equals.
 There was a mother-daughter aspect to the relationship and the poems written during it, in that Tsvetaeva entered the relationship as a novice to lesbian passion, though not to its attraction, later maturing in her relationship.
 On the other hand, Parnok entered their union as the less experienced poet, benefiting in her later writing from the seeds of her collaboration with Tsvetaeva.
 Rather than the typical stereotypical older-woman-seducer, Tsvetaeva assumed the male lover's role as pursuer in her poems, taunting Parnok with her desire to be the betrayer rather than the betrayed.
 Poems appeared shortly before Parnok and Tsvetaeva broke up in 1916 and displayed the mastery of her craft.
 The lyrics in Parnok's Poems presented the first, non-decadent, lesbian-desiring subject ever to be included in a book of Russian poetry.
 Parnok's poems about their affair were more restrained than Tsvetaeva's, but Parnok planned to have hers published in contrast to Tsvataeva who presented Podruga to Parnok as a gift.